codeweaver33/mob-boss/README.md

 1) Clone this repository onto the target machine that will be running it.

-2) Create a github repo that will be used for CVS tracking of the rule changes.
+2) Create a github repo that will be used for version control tracking of the rule changes.
 You will also use this git repo to make edits to the rule_state.conf file.
 Clone this repo onto the same machine(s) that will be running mob-boss in the loaction of your choosing.
 This repo will be where the all.rules file will be output by mob-boss.

 3) Create a tmp dir that mob-boss will use as scratch space.
 It is recommended that you create this in /var/tmp/[somedir].
 You will want this directory to persist across reboots.